ltrgoddard/thesis/temp.markdown

 rarely made: aside from Solomon, whose comments are in any case incidental to his overall argument, no critic appears to have investigated the link.
-This lack of interest is reflective of the overall paucity of scholarship on Prynne’s early career, discussed at the beginning of this chapter.
-As was noted, this is not a paucity which can be attributed solely to the inattention or perversity of individual
-critics: Prynne’s withdrawal from commercial publishing and his obvious shift in poetic style following *Force of Circumstance* create an unavoidable sense of rupture in his career, and it is not surprising that many scholars have followed the guidance of their subject in steering their attention towards the later work.
-The implicit argument of this chapter has, however, been that Prynne’s very earliest influences are worth studying precisely because they remain relevant throughout his career.
+This lack of interest is reflective of the overall paucity of scholarship on Prynne’s early career, discussed in the Introduction to this thesis.
+As was noted, this is not a paucity which can be attributed solely to the inattention or perversity of individual critics: Prynne’s withdrawal from commercial publishing and his obvious shift in poetic style following *Force of Circumstance* create an unavoidable sense of rupture in his career, and it is not surprising that many scholars have followed the guidance of their subject in steering their attention towards the later work.
+One of the implicit arguments of this chapter has, however, been that Prynne’s very earliest influences are worth studying precisely because they remain relevant throughout his career.
 How can this claim be reconciled with Prynne’s demonstrable abandonment not only of a number of important Leavisian critical positions but also of the literary world represented by Davie?

 A clue may be found in two relatively unknown essays by Davie, published in the journal *Twentieth Century* in 1953 and 1954—following the